 The Third Caliph came to power by the decision of the council arranged by the Second Caliph.
 Despite knowing that the council had conspired against him, Imam 'Ali continued his peaceful ways so as to maintain Islamic solidarity.
 In a speech he made when pledging allegiance to 'Uthman, 'Ali said, "You well knew that I was the most qualified for receiving the caliphate.
 But by God I swear that so long as the welfare of the Muslims is secure and it is only me whom is being oppressed, I will remain silent.
-I do this in the hope of reaping [spiritual] benefits and so that I may shun the worldly pleasures, which you are so fond of."43

-One of the most momentous projects executed during the caliphate of 'Uthman was the compilation of the Qur'an and the establishment of a single standard Qur'anic text.
+I do this in the hope of reaping [spiritual] benefits and so that I may shun the worldly pleasures, which you are so fond of."43 the Qur'an and the establishment of a single standard Qur'anic text.
 A number of the companions, such as Ibn Mas'ud, opposed this endeavour.
 Imam 'Ali, however, oversaw the project and gave his final approval to it.
 In his response to the opponents of the project, and in defence of 'Uthman, he said, "Do not make mention of 'Uthman other than in a good way, because I swear to God that the work that 'Uthman did with regards to the manuscripts of the Qur'an was in our presence."
-The Imam then added, "Had I been the ruler, I would have dealt with the scriptures as 'Uthman did."44 Owing to Imam 'Ali's firm support, Sunnis and Shias alike accepted 'Uthman's compilation.
+The Imam then added, "Had I been the ruler, I would have dealt with the scriptures as 'Uthman did."
+Owing to Imam 'Ali's firm support, Sunnis and Shias alike accepted 'Uthman's compilation.